10 Bowling Tips to Improve Your Score Today

 The arm swing should travel straight back and straight forward, aligned with the back of your head at the top.
 When the swing drifts outside your body, you end up pulling the ball and fighting for accuracy.
 When it wraps behind your back, you’re using your shoulder muscles instead of gravity, which creates inconsistency.

-I have students practice a no-step drill regularly.
+A no-step drill, practiced regularly, helps.
 Stand at the foul line in your finish position with your knee bent.
 Hold the ball with your fingers underneath, below the equator.
 Do small swings, focusing only on the release.
 You’re not trying to throw hard or hit a target.
 You’re building muscle memory for a clean, repeatable release.

 Follow through toward your target every single time.
 Your hand should finish high, pointing where you want the ball to go.